fabacab/fetlife-aslsearch/README.markdown

 ## Change log

+* Version 0.3.11
+    * Improved stealthiness.
+This script is now "invisible" to FetLife because it no longer creates any extra HTTP traffic that can be used to detect its use from the network.
+Take care to use a reasonable "stealthy" search speed, for classic searches, though. **All users are strongly encouraged to update to this version.**
 * Version 0.3.10
     * Improved user interface.
         * Detailed help for search options is now available as in-page pop-ups.